t-p-r/asimon/README.md

-# ASIMON - Automated System for problem Management and creatION
+# ASIMON - automated system for problem management and creation

 (no i'm not fixing that acronym)